sagaritrockz/contact-info-app/README.md

 What things you need to install the software and how to install them

+Nodejs package manager
 ```shell
 npm
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of commands that tell you how to get a development env running

-After installing npm
+After installing npm, run the following command in the root  directory of the application.
 ```
 npm install
 ```

-After installing all the dependency
+After installing all the dependencies, make the build using following command

 ```
 npm build
 ```

 once the build is completed.
+Spin the server with following command.

 ```
 npm start